 This area also saw one of the biggest twitches in South African birding history when a Rufous-tailed Scrub-Robin was discovered by Cape Bird Club President Peter Steyn in July 2016.
 A first for the southern African sub-region and only the second African record south of the Equator, this bird obligingly stayed in the area for some time and attracted birders from every South African province and many from farther afield.

-After passing (on the right) the buildings housing the headquarters of the False Bay Coastal Park, a check of the reed beds and surrounding bush at the southern end of Zeekoevlei may give views of Burchell’s Coucal (nE).
-One then enters the sewage works and the first large pans (P6 & P7) will quickly produce numbers of duck species such as Cape Teal, Cape Shoveler (nE) and Yellow-billed Duck as well as Little Grebe, seasonally large numbers of Black-necked Grebe and, rather rarer than in the past, Great Crested Grebe.
+After passing (on the right) the buildings housing the headquarters of the False Bay Nature Reserve, a check of the reed beds and surrounding bush at the southern end of Zeekoevlei may give views of Burchell’s Coucal (nE).
+One then enters the Waste Water Treatment Works and the first large pans (P6 & P7) will quickly produce numbers of duck species such as Cape Teal, Cape Shoveler (nE) and Yellow-billed Duck as well as Little Grebe, seasonally large numbers of Black-necked Grebe and, rather rarer than in the past, Great Crested Grebe.
 Large numbers of Southern Pochard may also be present as well as smaller numbers of Maccoa Duck.
-Both here and at other pans in the Works the duck congregations should be carefully scanned for rarer species such as South African Shelduck (nE), Hottentot Teal (becoming more regular and now breeding in the Works), White-faced and Fulvous Whistling Ducks and White-backed Duck.
+Both here and at other pans in the Works the duck congregations should be carefully scanned for rarer species such as South African Shelduck (nE), Blue-billed (Hottentot) Teal (becoming more regular and now breeding in the Works), White-faced and Fulvous Whistling Ducks and White-backed Duck.
 A single Knob-billed Duck was also present for a while earlier in 2017.
 The platforms at the south-eastern end of P6 are often used as roosting sites for White-breasted and Reed Cormorants, Swift Terns and Hartlaub’s Gulls (nE).

 The grassed verge of the tarred road approaching the main works will generally have numbers of Blacksmith Lapwings, and in summer, depending on the weather conditions, mixed flocks of swallows and martins may be present on the road.
 Careful scanning has revealed Sand Martin among the mainly Barn Swallows and Brown-throated Martins.